ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/aws/README.md

 # apply the manifest
 kubectl apply -f machine-learning-aws-manifest.yaml

+# browse workflow created by the manifest
+kubectl get workflow -n roiergasias

+# browse jobs created by the workflow
+kubectl get jobs -n roiergasias

+# the following jobs should be created one after another:
+# roiergasias-aws-1-node1
+# roiergasias-aws-2-node2
+# roiergasias-aws-3-node2
+# this is because of the split workflow (count = 3) spread into 2 nodes (node1 and node2)

-# browse pod created by the job
+# browse pods created by the above jobs
 kubectl get pods -n roiergasias

-# check pod logs for the output and wait till it is completed
+# check pod logs for the output and wait till the last one is completed
-kubectl logs roiergasias-aws-<STRING_FROM_PREVIOUS_STEP> -n roiergasias
+kubectl logs roiergasias-aws-1-node1-<STRING_FROM_PREVIOUS_STEP> -n roiergasias kubectl logs roiergasias-aws-2-node2-<STRING_FROM_PREVIOUS_STEP> -n roiergasias kubectl logs roiergasias-aws-3-node2-<STRING_FROM_PREVIOUS_STEP> -n roiergasias

+# check the contents of s3 bucket for output files like weatherAUS.csv, processed-weatherAUS.csv and ml-model.joblib
+# assumes 'roiergasias' as <PREFIX> and 'demo' as <ENVIRONMENT> values
+aws s3 ls s3://roiergasias-demo-s3b01

 # delete the manifest
 kubectl delete -f machine-learning-aws-manifest.yaml